English for Speakers of Other Languages (ESOL)

 Progression

-• On successful achievement of this qualification, you will have increased your confidence, motivation, and the skills you need to be valuable member within your community and in the workplace or in any further learning.
+• On successful achievement of this qualification, you will have increased your confidence, motivation and the skills you need to be a valuable member within your community, in the workplace and/or in any further learning.

-• You will have the opportunity to progress on to the next level of the programme, other vocational career path, employment, or volunteering.
+• You will have the opportunity to progress onto the next level of the programme, employment (dependent on prior qualifications), other vocational career paths such as apprenticeships or volunteering opportunities.

 10-12 Weeks Duration